Canon SX730 vs Pentax KP

 It is notable that the KP has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX730 does not feature such a mic input.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
+Both the SX730 and the KP have been discontinued, but can regularly be found used on ebay.
+The SX730 was replaced by the Canon SX730 HS, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX730 or the Pentax KP – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.